• Home

 Spacing

-In most forms of writing, with the exception of scientific or technical text and some specific style guides, it is preferred to insert a space between the numeral and the abbreviation of the unit of measurement.
-Though it's now also become accepted to close up the space in less formal texts.
+In most forms of writing, it is clearer to insert a space between the numeral and the abbreviation of the unit of measurement.
+Though it's now also becoming accepted to close up the space in less formal texts.

 • 7 kph